xrstf/rudi/docs/language.md

 }
 ```

-is being processed by an Otto program, then you could write
+is being processed by an Rudi program, then you could write

 ```
 (print .foo)